Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Loading indicators differ from progress indicators in that these are scenarios in which the system is “thinking”.
 Communicating the time left is purely based on how long the system needs to “finish thinking” rather than on any action the user is proactively engaged in.

-Anyone who’s used the internet for more than a day is probably intimately familiar with a variety of loading strategies for page load.
-A spinner is a global favorite for people who want to use a library to “plug and play”.
-Others use page loading as a brand opportunity, and cute animations can add a bit of playful delight to the moment.
+Anyone who’s used the Internet for more than a day is probably intimately familiar with a variety of loading strategies for page load.
+A spinner is a global favourite for people who want to use a library to “plug and play”.
+Others use page loading as a branding opportunity, and cute animations can add a bit of playful delight to the moment.
 For data-rich platforms, showing a skeleton of the content that’s about to be loaded can boost confidence in users, and make them feel like the wait is shorter than it is.

 For a more in-depth study of loading feedback, including loading types, scope, and patterns, check our Loading Article.